 My heart also agreed to my request to please dole out the understanding in small doses, doses that would allow me to return the next day and do it again.
 Which I did.

 When I left the island, I was fully ready to go.
 I knew that I had accumulated as much backlog of soul-cracking information as I could take, given my lack of preparation.

 I made my way to Athens, put up a No Disturb sign on the hotel room door, and stood under a hot shower for a long time, letting my heart catch up a little bit.
 Just a little bit.

 Later that afternoon, I was given the gift of watching the sun set on the Acropolis as I sat on a bench facing that mass of grace and its 2400 years of witnessing.
 I asked wordless questions about a situation that seems so much bigger than me.
 How can I serve without self-destroying?
 How can I not let the hugeness of it all prevent me from seeing the tiny-yet-big places where I may make a difference?
 Please.
 Tell me.

 As I made my way down the hill, my phone alerted me to a voice mail and a photo.

 Right there, on the small screen, was the image of an official document with a big fat blue stamp smack in the middle of it.
 Underneath, the words: We are freeeeeee!
-I pressed the voice mail arrow and heard my friends Mehdi and Mina’s excited voices telling me how they had just received the news that their paperwork (which I had had nothing to with) had gone through, and that they were going to be on their way to Athens very soon.
-That day was Mina’s 20th birthday.
+I pressed the voice mail arrow and heard my friends Manan and Mahsa’s excited voices telling me how they had just received the news that their paperwork (which I had had nothing to with) had gone through, and that they were going to be on their way to Athens very soon.
+That day was Mahsa’s 20th birthday.

 That’s when my heart decided that it would no longer hold back.
 Whether they were born of heartbreak or of celebration, tears flooded down in rivers and heavy sobs as I looked up and asked the Acropolis to please watch over these kids and the many others who were going to make their way there, for a new chapter of an excruciatingly difficult book.